tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ###  Record Payload Protection

-The encryption and MAC functions translate a TLSPlaintext structure into a TLSCiphertext.
-The decryption functions reverse the process.
-The MAC of the record also includes a sequence number so that missing, extra, or repeated messages are detectable.
+The record protection functions translate a TLSPlaintext structure into a TLSCiphertext.
+The unprotection functions reverse the process.
+In TLS 1.3 as opposed to previous versions of TLS, all ciphers are modelled as "Authenticated Encryption with Additional Data" (AEAD) {{RFC5116}}.
+AEAD functions provide a unified encryption and authentication operation which turns plaintext into authenticated ciphertext and back again.

+AEAD ciphers take as input a single key, a nonce, a plaintext, and "additional data" to be included in the authentication check, as described in Section 2.1 of {{RFC5116}}.
+The key is either the client_write_key or the server_write_key.

        struct {
            ContentType type;
            ProtocolVersion version;
            uint16 length;
+           opaque nonce_explicit[SecurityParameters.record_iv_length];
-           select (SecurityParameters.cipher_type) {
+           aead-ciphered struct {
-               case stream: GenericStreamCipher;
-               case block:  GenericBlockCipher;
-               case aead:   GenericAEADCipher;
-           } fragment;
+              opaque content[TLSPlaintext.length];
+          };
        } TLSCiphertext;

 type